Source: California Invasive Plant Council

 California Invasive Weeds Awareness Week

-- To help you organize activities for Weed Week, Cal-IPC has prepared a How-To Guide of Weed Week Strategies (Word) with event ideas, examples of press releases and county resolutions, tips for taking local legislators on a tour, and information on organizing community work days.
+To help you organize activities for Weed Week, Cal-IPC has prepared a How-To Guide of Weed Week Strategies (Word) with event ideas, examples of press releases and county resolutions, tips for taking local legislators on a tour, and information on organizing community work days.
+(Unfortunately, we no longer have staff time available to post events on our web page.)

 Past CIWAW Highlights